connectomicslab/connectomemapper3/paper/paper.md

   which makes it an ideal to be further developed into the next generation brain connectivity mapping tools.

 CMP3 is developed with openness and transparency in mind.
+``Connectome Mapper 3`` is released under the 3-clause BSD license.
 The source code for ``Connectome Mapper 3`` is hosted at [https://github.com/sebastientourbier/connectomemapper3](https://github.com/sebastientourbier/connectomemapper3), and archived to Zenodo [@ZenodoCMP:2021].